DroneBridge/RPiKernelBuilder/README.md

-# Docker Raspberry Pi kernel builder for DroneBridge [Raspberry Pi]
+# Docker Raspberry Pi Kernel Builder for DroneBridge [Raspberry Pi]

 Docker image to build a Raspberry Pi kernel with patches required for DroneBridge.